Retief Goosen: Southern Africa Tour

+European Tour

-Goosen turned professional in October 1990, following a win in the South African Amateur Championship of the same year in July.
-He was medalist at the European Tour's Qualifying School in 1992 and enjoyed success on the Tour between 1992 and 2000, but it was not until 2001 that he made his name in America with a U.S. Open win on a very tough Southern Hills Country Club golf course.
-He nearly lost his chance at victory after three putting from 12 feet, missing a two-foot putt on the final green, but managed to recover to make a playoff with the 1996 PGA Championship winner Mark Brooks.
+Gossen was medalist at the European Tour's Qualifying School in 1992 and enjoyed success on the Tour between 1992 and 2000, but it was not until 2001 that he made his name in America with a U.S. Open win on a very tough Southern Hills Country Club golf course.
+He nearly lost his chance at victory after three putting from 12 feet, missing a two foot putt on the final green, but managed to recover to make a playoff with the 1996 PGA Championship winner Mark Brooks.
 Goosen dominated the next day's 18-hole playoff, eventually winning by two strokes.
 Later that summer, he completed his second wire-to-wire victory of the year at The Scottish Open at Loch Lomond.
 He finished 2001 with three wins, 11 top-tens and the European Tour Order of Merit and followed it up with another in 2002.
 He also became the first non-European to win the Order of Merit.
 After his third win of the 2001 season, he rose to a career-high 11th in the world rankings.
 In 2002, he won on both the PGA Tour and European Tour for the second straight year, a feat that would be repeated for three more years.
 He won a second U.S. Open in 2004, where he had 11 one-putts in the final round at a tough test at Shinnecock Hills Golf Club.
 He then rose to his career high world ranking position of 3rd.
 He won on the PGA Tour each year from 2001 to 2005 with six wins, and he added a seventh win in March 2009 at the Transitions Championship.

-1992–2001

 After winning medalist at the European Tour's Q-School in 1992, Goosen played 3 seasons before winning his first event in 1996 at the Slaley Hall Northumberland Challenge.
 He won the Alfred Dunhill Cup in 1997 and 1998 with Ernie Els and David Frost.
 Goosen played in the 2000 Presidents Cup where the U.S. team won, but Goosen scored 2 points in total in his 1st appearance in the event.
 Goosen won four times on the European Tour between 1996 and 2000, before his breakthrough year in the United States with his 2001 U.S. Open win.
 Two weeks after the U.S. Open win of 2001, Goosen won on the European Tour at The Scottish Open at Loch Lomond.
 This win secured Goosen the Player of the Month for June 2001 on the European Tour.
 He added another win late in the year and won the European Tour Order of Merit and the Player of the Year on the European Tour.